tangboxuan/reverse-python-exe/README.md

 1. pyinstaller27_onefile.exe: Hello World compiled using PyInstaller in 2.7.18 on 64-bit Windows with --onefile flag
 1. cxfreeze37.exe: Hello World compiled using CX_Freeze in 3.7.9 on 64-bit Windows

+## pyc Files

+1. helloworld37.pyc: Hello World compiled using py_compile in 3.7.10
+1. helloworld27.pyc: Hello World compiled using py_compile in 2.7.18

 ## TO DO

 - Deobfuscate Python bytecode containing ``` NOP, ROT_TWO, ROT_THREE, LOAD_CONST & POP_TOP ``` obsfucation in Python 3